rlk/build-scripts/README.md

 - I'm working on a system where I don't have administrative privilege.
 - I need to debug into a dependency.
 - Packages don't exist, such as for ODE or Mini-XML under Mac OS X.
-- I want to produce a Windows binary using MinGW and no package system exists.
+- I'm using MinGW under Windows, which provides only a minimal set of tools.
 - I require a specific architecture target or optimization level.
 - I have trust issues.